 Wide range of features

-The Garmin Forerunner 235 running watch has a range of features including wrist band heart rate, GPS, smart notifications, audio prompts and pace alerts.
+The Garmin Forerunner 235 running watch has a range of features.
+These include wrist band heart rate, GPS, smart notifications, audio prompts and pace alerts.

 These are a dream if you’re the type of runner who likes little prompts on your run to tell you how you’re doing.